Tommy Thompson – Founder, Director, Principle Teacher (ATI Sponsor)

 Along with Helen R Jones and Dr. Richard Brown, Tommy also co-founded the Alexander Technique Association of New England (ATA) in 1982 and the Frank Pierce Jones Archives and the F. Matthias Alexander Archives, housed in the Wessell Library at Tufts University.
 He was ATA’s director for six years.

 Tommy is the co-author of Scientific and Humanistic Contributions of Frank Pierce Jones and has contributed numerous papers on the Alexander work, Tai Chi, and theater to Alexander and theater journals, periodicals, martial arts journals, and newsletters.
-He has lectured and given workshops on the Alexander Technique at numerous universities, medical centers, and arts institutions, including Harvard, Brandeis and Cornell Universities, New England Conservatory of Music, California Institute for the Arts, School at Jacob’s Pillow Summer Dance Festival, Expanded Dance, Harvard and Bates College Summer Dance Festivals, La Canal Danse, Institut de Pedogogie Musicale et Choreographique, American Dance Guild and Children’s Hospital Boston, and the Alexander Technique Summer Festival at Sweetbriar College in Virginia.
+He has lectured and given workshops on the Alexander Technique for American and European universities, educational and medical centers, including Harvard, Brandeis and Cornell universities, New England Conservatory of Music, California Institute of the Arts, School at Jacob’s Pillow Summer Dance Festival, Expanded Dance, Harvard and Bates College Summer Dance Festivals, Boston Conservatory of Music, Dance And Theater, Green Street Dance, La Canal Danse, Institut de Pedogogie Musicale et Choreographique, American Dance Guild, The Alexander Convention in Dublin, Ireland, The Essex Summer Alexander Residential Retreat, in Massachusetts, The North Carolina Alexander Workshops International, Children’s Hospital Boston, and at the Alexander Technique Summer Festival at Sweetbriar College in Virginia.

-Tommy is currently completing a novel Just Like Always in progress, while beginning a book on the Alexander work, Ease of Being: Perspectives on The Alexander Technique
+Tommy is currently completing a novel in progress while beginning a book on the Alexander work, Perspectives on the Alexander Technique

 Tommy’s late wife Julie Ince Thompson was a certified teacher of the Alexander Technique and a member of Alexander Technique International.
 She served on the faculty of the Alexander Technique Center at Cambridge, The Boston Conservatory of Music, Dance and Theatre, and The Harvard Summer Dance Center.
 Julie was a beloved member of the Boston dance community, particularly well known for her performance Tamsen Donner a Woman’s Journey (1982-2002) which portrayed the pioneer adventures of the Donner Party in the 1800s.
 The Julie Ince Thompson Theatre at the Dance Complex in Cambridge, MA was named in her honor after her death.